yahoo/panoptes/README.md

 ## Concepts

-Panoptes is build on many primitives live sites, resources, metrics, enrichments which are collected through discovery and polling.
-[Here is](docs/Concepts.md) a document providing an overview of these concepts
+Panoptes is built on many primitives like sites, resources, metrics and enrichments which are collected through discovery and polling.
+[Here is](docs/Concepts.md) a document providing an overview of these concepts.

 ## Install